rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/breeding_value_matrices.rst

 Creating Breeding Value Matrices
 ================================

-Breeding value matrices can be created using several method including from raw NumPy arrays,
+Breeding value matrices can be created using several method including from raw NumPy arrays, from Pandas DataFrames, from CSV files, and from HDF5 files.
+The following subsections detail the creation or loading of breeding value matrices from these sources.

 Creating breeding value matrices from NumPy arrays
 --------------------------------------------------